Unstructured-IO/unstructured-api-tools/README.md

 of those is specified, the fallback is to use the `preprocessing-pipeline-family.yaml` file in the current working directory.

-Generated APIs are rate limited.
-The default rate limit is 1 call per second.
-You can change the rate limit by using the `PIPELINE_API_RATE_LIMIT` environment variable.
-For example, `PIPELINE_API_RATE_LIMIT="15/minute"` will limit the API to 15 calls per minute.

 The API file undergoes `black`, `flake8` and `mypy` checks after being generated.
 If you want `flake8` to ignore specific errors, you can specify them through the CLI with `--flake8-ignore F401, E402`.